Suite No. 2 (Rachmaninoff)

 In Los Angeles in the early 1940s, just before Rachmaninoff's death, he and Vladimir Horowitz were at a party and played the piece, the only time they ever did.
 The Suite No. 2 was arranged for piano and orchestra by Lee Hoiby.
 A 1968 performance by Lawrence Foster and the London Symphony Orchestra, with Lee Hoiby on piano, was released in 1994 by Citadel Records.
+An orchestration by David Stanhope has also been completed.